muratk5n/thirdwave/en/README.md

 ---

-Sample output below Not bad.
+Sample output below.
+Not bad..

-Might switch to this package.
+I might switch to this package.

 ```python
 import trafilatura